Silent Hill f: Release

 In February 2021, it was reported that Konami was planning to revive the Silent Hill franchise with multiple third-party studios developing new games.
 Silent Hill f was officially announced during a livestream in October 2022, alongside other titles.
 Its reveal trailer debuted at another livestream in March 2025.
 Konami announced a special edition, which includes cosmetics and digital items such as an artbook and soundtrack.
 Pre-ordering either the base version or special edition grants bonus cosmetics and in-game items.
 Additionally, the special edition offers early access to the game two days before its official release.
 The game was released for PlayStation 5, Windows, and Xbox Series X/S on September 25, 2025.

 On March 14, 2025, the game was given a "Refused Classification" rating by the International Age Rating Coalition (IARC) Global Rating Tool, which does not allow it to be sold in Australia.
 The IARC did not provide a clear reason for the ban.
 The Australian Classification Board would later clarify that Silent Hill f had not been given a "Refused Classification" rating by the organization and the game's entry on Australia's National Classification Database was removed.
 An MA 15+ rating was given on March 25, 2025.

-It was announced that a novelization of the game was released on October 30, 2025 by Shiro Kuro and published Kadokawa Corporation, as well as a collaboration with Aidairo's Toilet-Bound Hanako-kun for Halloween promotion.

 On October 7, 2025, the PC version of Silent Hill f was released DRM-free on GOG.com, as part of the platform's 17th anniversary.

-On October 16, 2025, the Silent Hill f soundtrack release for December 17 was cancelled and pre-orders will be refunded.
+On October 16, the Silent Hill f soundtrack release for December 17 was cancelled and pre-orders were refunded.

+It was announced that a novelization of the game was released on October 30, 2025, by Shiro Kuro and published by Kadokawa Corporation, as well as a collaboration with Aidairo's Toilet-Bound Hanako-kun for Halloween promotion.
+Following the game's release, video game producer Motoi Okamoto in an interview with Famitsu, stated he wants to see Konami release a new Silent Hill game every year, focusing on global reach, including based on films such as Save the Green Planet!
+(2003), Nosferatu (1922, 2024), and Death Whisperer trilogy (2023–25).

+On March 25, 2026, it was announced that the game will have a manga adaptation with a new ending overseen by Ryukishi07 and Norimitsu Kaihō, it was serialized on Kadokawa's Young Ace Up on April 23, 2026.